 Domestic vs International First Class: What's the Difference?

-Before we break down the differences between first and business class, let’s back up.
-The most critical difference depends on where you’re flying.
+Before we break down the differences between business class and first class, let's back up.
+The most critical difference depends on where you're flying.

-You may find first-class seats on both domestic and international flights.
-But the first-class seat and service you get flying within the U.S. on domestic carriers like Delta, American, or United is very different from what you see on long-haul international flights – especially with the likes of Emirates, Qatar Airways, Japan’s All Nippon Airways (ANA), and more.
+You may find first-class on both domestic and international flights.
+But the first-class seat and service you get flying within the U.S. on domestic carriers like Delta, American, or United is very different from what you see on long-haul international flights – especially with the likes of top-rated foreign carriers like Emirates, Qatar Airways, Japan's All Nippon Airways (ANA), and more.

 The biggest difference you'll find between domestic and international first class starts with the seat.
 When flying on a first-class ticket domestically, you can expect your seat to be a slightly bigger version of a standard economy seat.
 Unless you're flying on a premier transcontinental route, it's like a larger recliner seat.